steadybit/discovery-kit/docs/discovery-api.md

 ## Target Type Description

-The `targetType` specifies how the platform should display targets in the ui.
-All attacks are associated to a single target type to narrow down the targets, which can be selected for the attack.
+The `targetType` specifies how the platform should display targets in the user interface.
+All attacks are associated with a single target type.
+Among others, this helps to narrow down the targets for an attack.

-The common use-case would be [to define](#target-type-description) an own `targetType`, but it's also possible to let your discovery report additional targets of one of Steadybits pre-defined target types like for example `host`, `container` or `kubernetes-namespace`.
-If you choose to report targets with existing target types, keep in mind, that there might be attacks which need a set of attributes to be executed.
+A common use-case is [to define](#target-type-description) a custom `targetType`.
+Still, it's also possible to let your discovery report additional targets from one of Steadybit's pre-defined target types (for example, hosts, containers or Kubernetes deployments.
+If you report targets for existing target types, keep in mind that there are attacks that require specific attributes for attack execution.

 ### Versioning

-Target Types are versioned strictly, and Steadybit will ignore definition changes for the same version.
+Target types are versioned strictly, and Steadybit will ignore definition changes for the same version.
 Remember to update the version every time you update the target type description.

 ### Example